Sidney Powell: 2020 presidential election

+2020 Election Legitimacy Team

 In the wake of the election, Trump established a legal team to challenge the legitimacy of the results.
 On November 14, Trump named Rudy Giuliani to lead the team, with Victoria Toensing, her husband Joseph diGenova, Jenna Ellis, and Powell as members of this team.
 The team proceeded to file numerous lawsuits in several states over alleged vote harvesting, illegal votes, machine errors, vote dumps, and late-counted votes.
 Precisely how Powell gained prominence in the legal team is unknown, even to some campaign officials.
 One official claimed Powell "simply showed up at headquarters".

 Giuliani and Powell alleged multiple instances of voter fraud in key states at a November 19 press conference.
 They cited an affidavit—filed by Russell Ramsland and L. Lin Wood on behalf of the Trump campaign—as evidence of manipulated results.
 In their comparison of votes cast against total voters registered in Michigan, Powell asserted that they found over-voting of "up to 350 percent in some places".
 However, the affidavit's conclusion was erroneous since it compared the Michigan vote tallies against population data from Minnesota (whose respective abbreviations are MI and MN, a possible source of the error).
 When The Washington Post independently checked the numbers, no voter discrepancies were found.
 When questioned the next day, Wood described this as "a simple mistake" and said the affidavit "will be corrected if it hasn't been already".